YihongSun/MicropalletArrayAnalysis/README.md

 ## Acknowledgments

-* Special thanks to the University of California Irvine research group (Jo, Guilia) for overseeing this project.
+* Special thanks to the University of California Irvine Cancer Research Institute Nelson Lab for overseeing this project.